jfb-h/synthetic-tourism/documents/papers/main.typ

     // Does Exceptional Architecture Boost Local Tourism?
 A Case Study of Hamburg’s Elbphilharmonie
     // Local Tourism Impact of Exceptiona// l Architecture: The Case of Hamburg’s Elbphilharmonie

-    Exceptional Architecture and Touristic Impact: \ A Synthetic Control Study of Hamburg's Elbphilharmonie
+    Exceptional Architecture and Local Tourism Impact: \ A Synthetic Control Study of Hamburg's Elbphilharmonie

     // Exceptional Architecture and Tourism Growth: A Case Study of Hamburg’s Elbphilharmonie